 Logan County man sentenced for role in Arch Coal kickback scheme

-To generate the necessary cash for the kickbacks, Herndon and Ellis structured cash withdrawals from various personal and business accounts for $10,000 or less.
-This was to avoid triggering the bank’s obligation to file a currency transaction report with the Internal Revenue Service for sums greater than $10,000.
+To generate the necessary cash, Ellis, later joined by Herndon, structured cash withdrawals from various personal and business accounts in amounts of $10,000 or less.
+They conducted the cash withdrawals in that manner to avoid triggering the bank's obligation to file a currency transaction report with the Internal Revenue Service.

-Herndon has agreed to forfeit $132,000 to the United States, representing a portion of the funds involved in, and traceable to, the structuring.
+Ellis has agreed to forfeit $215,355.85 to the United States, representing a portion of the funds involved in and traceable to structuring.

-This sentence stems from an investigation being conducted by the Federal Bureau of Investigation, IRS Criminal Investigation, United States Postal Inspection Service and West Virginia State Police.
-Assistant United States Attorney Meredith George Thomas is in charge of the prosecutions.
+Today’s sentencing stems from an investigation being conducted by the FBI, IRS Criminal Investigation, United States Postal Inspection Service, and the West Virginia State Police.
+Assistant United States Attorney Meredith George Thomas is in charge of the prosecution.